flatstadt/loggy/README.md

 ## Usage

-Start using Loggy couldn't be simplier.
+Start using Loggy couldn't be simpler.
 You need to create a file, preferably inside your src folder.
 Inside this file, you need to set the log level first, and then create an instance of Loggy by calling `createLoggy`.

-This creation method requires a single object with contains the list of groups you want for your project.
+This creation method requires a single object which contains the list of groups you want for your project.
 Some examples are _login_, _authorization_, and so on.
-These groups will make easier to filter your browser Console when you need to look for specific information associated to a component.
+These groups will make easier to filter your browser Console when you need to look for specific information associated with a component.

 ```ts
 import { createLoggy, setLogLevel } from '@lapita/loggy';